michaelpatrickpurcell/Decibel/narrative_structure.md

 While they agree that `Engage Enemy Fighters` seems interesting enough to delve deeper into on another occasion, they are more interested in exploring what events might have led to the other two encounters.

-They create the encounter  `Train to Become a Jedi` as a precursor to `Use the Force`.
+They create the encounter  `Train to Become a Jedi` as a precursor to `Use The Force`.
 They don't have much more to add to the "Jedi" storyline at the moment, but they want to see if it is interesting enough to revisit in subsequent adventures.

 Finally, they create the encounter `Deliver the Schematics` as a precursor to `Identify a Critical Weakness`.